NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-20-coin-change-dynamic-programming.md

 print("The minimum amount of coins from the given set of coins to reach the value 11 is:",my_coins)
  {%endhighlight%}

+ *Variation of this problem is when coins can be picked only once!*

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  Nikola Andrić